karthikdamuluri/BookStore-App/docs/readme.md

 # User Stories

  1. As a guest user I would to search for books I like.

+ ###### Acceptance Criteria:

+    Create a search bar to find books by keyword

+    Create a component generes to find books by category

- 2. As a guest user I would like to buy books from this website
+ 2. As a guest user I would like to buy books using a secure payment

+  ###### Acceptance Criteria:

+     Create a payment page to make a transaction using credit or debit card

+     Send invoice to the email

  3. As a I would like to login using my social networking accounts ( gmail/facebook )

+  ###### Acceptance Criteria:

+     User should be able to login using social media profiles

+     User should be able to login using email or personal mobile numbers

  4. As a user I would like to manage my profile (change passwords/ card information/ etc.,)

+  ###### Acceptance Criteria:

+     Create a page to manage personal profile to change passwords

+     User should be able to manage books in his wishlist

  5. As a user I would like to search and add books to my wishlist.

+  ###### Acceptance Criteria:

+     Customer can add books to wishlist

+     User should get notifications when there is a book avaliable from his wishlist

  6. As an administrator I would like to manage CRUD information

+ ###### Acceptance Criteria:

+    Admin should be able to delete/Update/add books

 # MisUser Stories